 Capture your students’ interest and engagement, and let their talents shine, with our bespoke programmes of support for special schools.
+Check out the videos below of our schools programme, and our SEN Music Festival and read on.

 KICKSTARTER WORKSHOPS – for students in mainstream and SEN/D schools – FREE to a limited number of schools – full to half-day workshops giving you and your students a flavour of our Plug, Play, Create, Learn programme.
 Featuring: